BytePane

 What is Crystal used for?

 Crystal is primarily used for web servers, cli tools, systems programming.
-It was created by Ary Borenszweig in 2014 and follows the object-oriented paradigm.
+It was created by Ary Borenszweig in 2014.
+It follows the object-oriented paradigm.

 Is Crystal hard to learn?